wanjikuciku/quiz-board/README.md

 ### BDD
 It can determine if the provided answer is wrong
-Input:
-No answered questions

-Output:
-Hence no response from the application, therefore no grading done.

--When the input is a wrong answer

-Input:
-Wrong answer

-Output
-The wrong answer will not be graded

--When the right answers have been submitted

-Input
-Right answer

-Output
-It will be graded when you submit the answers at the end.

 Example Input : no answered questions
 Example Output: 0 (No mark not awarded)